Insulin: Regulator of endocannabinoid metabolism

 Insulin is a major regulator of endocannabinoid (EC) metabolism and insulin treatment has been shown to reduce intracellular ECs, the 2-arachidonoylglycerol (2-AG) and anandamide (AEA), which correspond with insulin-sensitive expression changes in enzymes of EC metabolism.
 In insulin-resistant adipocytes, patterns of insulin-induced enzyme expression is disturbed in a manner consistent with elevated EC synthesis and reduced EC degradation.
 Findings suggest that insulin-resistant adipocytes fail to regulate EC metabolism and decrease intracellular EC levels in response to insulin stimulation, whereby obese insulin-resistant individuals exhibit increased concentrations of ECs.
 This dysregulation contributes to excessive visceral fat accumulation and reduced adiponectin release from abdominal adipose tissue, and further to the onset of several cardiometabolic risk factors that are associated with obesity and type 2 diabetes.

 Hypoglycemia

 Hypoglycemia, also known as "low blood sugar", is when blood sugar decreases to below normal levels.
 This may result in a variety of symptoms including clumsiness, trouble talking, confusion, loss of consciousness, seizures or death.
 A feeling of hunger, sweating, shakiness and weakness may also be present.
 Symptoms typically come on quickly.

-The most common cause of hypoglycemia is medications used to treat diabetes mellitus such as insulin and sulfonylureas.
+The most common cause of hypoglycemia is medications used to treat diabetes such as insulin and sulfonylureas.
 Risk is greater in diabetics who have eaten less than usual, exercised more than usual or have consumed alcohol.
 Other causes of hypoglycemia include kidney failure, certain tumors, such as insulinoma, liver disease, hypothyroidism, starvation, inborn error of metabolism, severe infections, reactive hypoglycemia and a number of drugs including alcohol.
 Low blood sugar may occur in otherwise healthy babies who have not eaten for a few hours.